CiscoDevNet/clus2017_iosxe_demo_booth/demo_portal/static/demo_devops_golden_steps.md

  # Demo: DevOps Workflow

 This demo shows how you can use device APIs to enable a DevOps workflow to manage configurations of network elements using a golden image.
+Requires IOS XE 16.3.1.

 ## Demo Steps